BND Hamburger Icon

 Your day-to-day practices and routines often play a huge role in your stress levels.
 Breaking bad habits and forging good ones can help you feel more at ease during the workday.

 If you focus only on work all day and never give yourself time away from work-related tasks, you’re much more likely to be stressed out.
-Paley advised building designated breaks into your daily schedule – and really sticking to them.
+Paley advised prioritizing employee breaks in your daily schedule — and sticking to them.

 Paley noted that scheduling these breaks at similar times every day helps you train yourself to be prepared for a “brain reset,” making you far more productive over the course of a day.